skycoin/User-Manuals/Desktop_Wallet_Troubleshooting.md

 To recover a Wallet for which the password is lost you should have the backup Seed.
 You can learn more about your Seed and the recommended backup methods in the following chapter:
 [Security Recommendations for your Desktop Wallet]()

-Before beginning with the recovery process, you have to choose whether you are loading your new Wallet in your existing Desktop or in a different Desktop.
+Before beginning with the recovery process, you have to choose whether you are loading your new Wallet in your existing Desktop or a different Desktop.

 If you are using a new Desktop, where you do not have a Skycoin Desktop Wallet installed, then you have to download the latest version of Desktop Wallet from the [Downloads](https://www.skycoin.net/downloads) page.